Show Table of Contents

 |Creates Simple Scatter Plot||Creates Matrix of Scatter Plots|

 A scatter plot can use several mark types.
 By default, Tableau uses the shape mark type.
 Depending on your data, you might want to use another mark type, such as a circle or a square.
-For more information, see Mark Types.
+For more information, see Change the Type of Marks in the View.

 To use scatter plots and trend lines to compare sales to profit, follow these steps: